Feel the spiritual ambience inside St. Peter's Basilica known as one of the holiest Catholic shrines in the world with a professional live guide

 This iconic marble sculpture, completed by Michelangelo at the young age of 24, is the epitome of Renaissance artistry.
 Housed in the first chapel on the right, the Pietà captures the biblical moment of Mary cradling the lifeless body of Jesus with extraordinary finesse.
 The intricate folds of Mary's garment, her youthful visage, and the anatomical precision of Christ's body demonstrate Michelangelo's mastery in breathing life into marble.
 It stands as a testament to the artist's unique ability to imbue stone with deep emotion and spirituality.

+Located within the loggia of St. Peter's Basilica, it captures the Roman centurion's transformation with remarkable precision.
+Towering over 13 feet, the sculpture embodies the moment of revelation and redemption.
 Bernini's intricate craftsmanship conveys St. Longinus's inner turmoil through his finely chiselled features and dynamic pose.
 This evocative masterpiece is carved from a single block of marble and is a testament to Bernini's skill in conveying spiritual narrative through sculpture.

-The ancient Bronze Statue of St. Peter, a revered icon within St. Peter's Basilica, resonates with historical and spiritual significance.
+The ancient bronze statue of St. Peter, a revered icon within St. Peter's Basilica, resonates with historical and spiritual significance.
 Dating back to the 5th century, the lifelike representation captures St. Peter's authority and benevolence.
 Seated on a marble chair, he holds the keys to heaven in one hand and offers blessings with the other.
 Pilgrims' tradition of touching and kissing the statue's foot has gradually worn it thin, a tangible testament to centuries of devotion.

 A tangible link to the basilica's ancient foundations, the Confessio's significance dates back to St. Peter's confession of faith.
 Its current form, created during the time of Pope Clement VIII and Pope Paul V, provides a place where you can connect with the origins of Christianity.